 Tips:

-- Eggs and butter must be room temperature to help with even mixing.
+- Eggs and butter must be at room temperature to help with even mixing.

 - I like to line pans with parchment paper.
-It keeps the bottom of the cake moist and also ensures the cake absorbs all the alcohol mixture when poured on top.
+It keeps the bottom of the cake moist and also ensures it absorbs all the alcohol mixture when poured on top.

 - When grinding fruits, make sure it is not lumpy.
 It should resemble a paste texture.